 - B12 supplements can easily be sourced in Hong Kong and can be a useful addition to an omnivore diet.
 Check out the symptoms of a B12 deficiency and see if you might supplements.

 - Nutritional yeast is a staple of vegan cooking and can be added as a topping to almost anything savory – think of it as a vegan parmesan cheese in terms of taste.

-Where can I buy the best quality protein powders in Hong Kong?
+The best quality vegan protein powders available in Hong Kong

 Another issue that comes with being veggie or vegan is getting enough protein.
 This is especially true if you’re a gym-goer and need to build muscle and increase your recovery speed.